 signature: BLSSignature

-IndexedAttestation is composed of three primary components:
+is composed of three primary components:

-• signature: A BLSSignature, which is a signature over the attestation.
+, which is a signature over the attestation.

 Merkleization Process

-The Merkleization of IndexedAttestation involves computing the hash tree root of each component and combining these roots to form the overall hash tree root of the container.
+involves computing the hash tree root of each component and combining these roots to form the overall hash tree root of the container.

-Merkleizing attesting_indices:
+Merkleizing attesting_indices

-• Serialization and Padding: First, the list of indices is serialized.
-Given the potential length of this list (up to the MAX_VALIDATORS_PER_COMMITTEE), it often requires padding to align with the 32-byte chunks required for hashing.
+- Serialization and Padding: First, the list of indices is serialized.
+Given the potential length of this list (up to the

-• Mixing in Length: Since lists in SSZ can vary in length but have the same type structure, the length of the list is also hashed (mixed in) to ensure unique hash representations for different-sized lists.
+function, which handles the padding and constructs a multi-layer Merkle tree. - Mixing in Length: Since lists in SSZ can vary in length but have the same type structure, the length of the list is also hashed (mixed in) to ensure unique hash representations for different-sized lists.

 attesting_indices_root = merkleize_chunks(